mariorod98/ObsidianVault/📄 Other files/Tweets.md

 Today is the day to show the enemy designed by our awesome artist Carlos Pulido from the team at @ESAT_Valencia .

 Meet Morph!
-The first creation of the mighty 𝐀𝐫𝐜𝐚𝐧𝐢𝐬𝐭 and the first enemy that you will encounter in your journey to the surface.
+The first creation of the mighty 𝐀𝐫𝐜𝐚𝐧𝐢𝐬𝐭.
+Morph is harmless until you meet his pointy spikes.
+Avoid jumping on him at all cost!

-#art #conceptart #gamedev
+#art #gamedev